petebachant/ACSpy/README.md

 ACSpy
 =====

-A Python package for working with ACS motion controllers.
+A Python package for working with [ACS motion controllers](https://www.acsmotioncontrol.com/).
+Note that this project is not affiliated with or endorsed by ACS Motion Control.

 Installation